OfficeDev/Office-Add-in-samples/Samples/excel-insert-file/README.md

       // Next, we calculate the total number of rows from our sales data. const startRow = 5;
       var address = "B" + startRow + ":F" + (newSalesData.length + startRow - 1);

-      // Write the sales data to table in the template. var range = sheet.getRange(address);
+      // Write the sales data to the table in the template. var range = sheet.getRange(address);
       range.values = newSalesData;
       sheet.activate();